Bikini Guidelines

 See the stage path.

-Watch a presentation.
+Watch a class being judged.

 View a posing tutorial here.